quicwg/base-drafts/draft-ietf-quic-http.md

 error of type HTTP_MALFORMED_FRAME.

 This frame allows the server to use the same server push in response to multiple concurrent requests.
-Referencing the same server push ensures that a PUSH_PROMISE can be made in relation to every response in which server push might be needed without duplicating request headers or pushed responses.
+Referencing the same server push ensures that a promise can be made in relation to every response in which server push might be needed without duplicating request headers or pushed responses.

 Allowing duplicate references to the same Push ID is primarily to reduce duplication caused by concurrent requests.
 A server SHOULD avoid reusing a Push